taras-i-fedyk/lunch-places/README.md

   * it manages each of the screens and the relationships between them.
 In short, there’s the Map screen and a navigation graph that overlays it.
 The navigation graph consists of the following four screens: Search, Settings, Details, and Proximity.
 Depending on the state of the current screen in the navigation graph, the Map screen can look and behave differently.

-  * last but not least, it monitors if the app has been granted access to the device's location and assists the user in granting such access when needed.
+  * last but not least, it monitors if the app has been granted permission to access the device's location and assists the user in granting such permission when needed.

 * `ui/MapScreen.kt` - a screen displaying the map.
 Depending on its parameters that are changed dynamically, this screen has the following extra features: